Chart Color Schemes

 Macksville faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.5%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 8.9%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.3%).
-Vocational credentials are prominent, with 39.7% of residents aged 15+ holding such qualifications - advanced diplomas (8.6%) and certificates (31.1%).
+The area's university qualification rate is 11.5%, significantly lower than NSW's average of 32.2%.
+Bachelor degrees are the most common at 8.9%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.3%).
+Vocational credentials are prevalent, with 39.7% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (31.1%).
+Educational participation is high, with 26.3% currently enrolled in formal education, comprising 10.6% in primary, 7.6% in secondary, and 1.9% in tertiary education.

-Educational participation is high, with 26.3% of residents currently enrolled in formal education.
+Educational participation is notably high, with 26.3% of residents currently enrolled in formal education.
 This includes 10.6% in primary education, 7.6% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education